Kid Icarus: Uprising: Design

 Kid Icarus: Uprising was designed to take full advantage of the Nintendo 3DS's capacities.
 Due to being developed alongside its platform, Uprising was faced with multiple problems related to the hardware and controls.

 In November 2008, after Sakurai was given the go-ahead to develop Uprising, he rented out an office in Takadanobaba, a district of Tokyo.
 At this stage, due to the game's platform still being in early development, there were no development tools available for Sakurai to use.
 Between November and March 2009, Sakurai finalized his vision for the game.
 During this period, to help design the game's settings and characters, Sakurai hired several outside illustrators to work on concept art: Toshio Noguchi, Akifumi Yamamoto and Masaki Hirooka.
 The art style was inspired by manga.
 In January 2009, development studio Project Sora was established for Uprisings development.
 At its inception, it had a staff of 30.
 With the start of active recruitment in March, the game officially entered development: at the time, it was the very first game to be in development for the new platform.
 During this early stage, due to the lack of platform specific development tools, the team were developing the game on Wii hardware and personal computers.
 The changing specifications of the developing hardware resulted in multiple features undergoing major revisions.
-This hardware instability led to a protracted development cycle: in the event, the team managed to fully utilize the platform's capabilities, doing detailed work on how many enemies they could show on the screen at any one time.
+This hardware instability led to a protracted development cycle: in the event, the team managed to fully utilize the platform's capabilities, doing detailed work on how many enemies they could show on the screen at one time.
 Debugging also took a long time due to the size and variability of gameplay built into Uprising.